3D Scanning and Printing

 21 Retract Travel, check retract settings for longer travel almost no oozing Yes

-Conclusion For a FDM printer I believe the result is very good.
-The sizes differences are probably due to a PLA shrinkage
+Conclusion For an FDM printer, I believe the result is very good.
+The size differences are probably due to PLA shrinkage.

 4. Designing and printing an object

-1. I decided to create a necessary part of my final project.
-It's a wire organizer that when connected together works as a chain.
+1. I decided to create a necessary part for my final project: a wire organizer that, when connected together, works as a chain.

-2. This design is either to hard or even impossible to do with subtractive technique due to its shape and details inaccessible to a 2 axis CNC or even to a 3 axis.
+2. This design is either too hard or even impossible to do with subtractive techniques due to its shape and details, which are inaccessible to a 2-axis CNC or even a 3-axis one.

 4. parametric design on Solid Works from beginning to G-code generation